Home → Tutorials → HTML Intermediate Tutorial →

 Tables may have seemed complicated enough in the HTML Beginner Tutorial.
-It can be quite difficult to visualise a two-dimensional grid from one-dimensional lines of code.
+It can be quite difficult to visualize a two-dimensional grid from one-dimensional lines of code.

 Well, it gets trickier.
 All thanks to the rowspan and colspan attributes.
 Those bastards.